rehierl/html-outliner-spec/issue-associations-notes.md

 NOTE - After creating a new section, i.e. the first inner section, the algorithm does not have an "associate with" statement that is similar to [step 4.4.4.](./outliner-steps.md/#4-4-4).
-I can only assume that the meaning is the supposed to be the same.
+I can therefore only assume that the meaning is supposed to be the same.

 The direction of this connection and its name (i.e. `parent section`) can be understood to state that the sectioning root element itself is an inner element of the preceeding outer section.

+This can be translated into the following pseudocode:

+- `currentOutlineOwner.parentSection = currentSection`

 Which can be understood to define the following two properties: